VitalijKo/VitalijKo/README.md

 * 📱 Ship my first applications to Google Play
 * 🏗️ Go deeper into software architecture and system design
-* 📚 Master C, C++, Scala, and Elixir at an advanced level
+* 📚 Master C++, Scala, and Elixir at an advanced level
 * 🚀 Push as many services to production as possible
 * 🌱 Revisit, refine, and extend existing projects
 * 🛠️ Keep building — more, better, deeper
+* 🏛️ Leave a legacy that will live on long after I'm gone

 ---